Just believing that you’ve slept better than you really have is enough to boost cognitive performance the next day, a recent study finds.

 - The other group was told they’d got ‘below average’ sleep, spending just 16.2% in REM sleep.

-These numbers had no relationship to how they had actually slept and were just made up to try and convince one group they’d slept better than the other.
+These numbers had no relationship to any lack of sleep or the REM phase of sleep and were just made up to try and convince one group they’d slept better than the other.

 Afterwards, all the participants were given a battery of cognitive tests.